Lim colim versus colim lim. I: Abstract

 \section{Abstract}

 We study a model situation in which direct limit ($\colim$) and inverse limit ($\lim$) do not commute, and offer some computations of their ``commutator''.

-The homology of a separable metrizable space $X$ has two well-known approximants: $qH_n(X)$ (``\v Cech homology'') and $pH_n(X)$ (``\v Cech homology with compact supports''), which are not homology theories but are nevertheless interesting as they are $\lim\,\colim$ and $\colim\,\lim$ applied to homology of finite simplicial complexes.
+The homology (i.e.\ the Steenrod--Sitnikov homology) of a separable metrizable space $X$ has two well-known approximants: $qH_n(X)$ (``\v Cech homology'') and $pH_n(X)$ (``\v Cech homology with compact supports''), which are not homology theories but are nevertheless interesting as they are $\lim\,\colim$ and $\colim\,\lim$ applied to homology of finite simplicial complexes.
 The homomorphism $pH_n(X)\xr{\tau_X} qH_n(X)$, which is a special case of the natural map $\colim\,\lim\to\lim\,\colim$, need not be either injective (P. S. Alexandrov, 1947) or surjective (E. F. Mishchenko, 1953), but its surjectivity for locally compact $X$ remains an open problem.
+In the case $n=0$ we obtain an affirmative solution of this problem.

 For locally compact $X$, the dual map in cohomology $pH^n(X)\to qH^n(X)$ is shown to be surjective and its kernel is computed, in terms of $\lim^1$ and a new functor $\lim^1_{\text{fg}}$.
-The original map $\tau_X$ is surjective and its kernel is computed when $X$ is a ``compactohedron'', i.e.\ contains a compactum whose complement is a polyhedron.
+The original map $\tau_X$ is surjective and its kernel is computed when $X=S^m\but Y$, where $Y$ is locally compact, and more generally when $X$ is a ``coronated polyhedron'', i.e.\ contains a compactum whose complement is a polyhedron.

-We also show that $\tau_X$ is surjective for locally compact $X$ assuming (i) two assertions known to be consistent with ZFC and (ii) that all locally compact spaces $X$ satisfy $\lim^2 H_{n+1}(N_\alpha)=0$, where $N_\alpha$ runs over the nerves of all open covers of $X$.